syncfusion-content/flutter-docs/Flutter/calendar/drag-drop and appointment resizing.md

 {% endtabs %}

 ## Disabling scroll when dragging appointment

-Using [allowScroll]() property you can handle the appointment dragging, whether scrolling (below/above) the calendar or not while dragging the appointment to the endpoint of the current view in Calendar.
-Default value of the [allowScroll]() property is true.
+You can restrict the timeslot views auto scroll when the appointment reaches the start/end point of the view port in the timeslot views of calendar by using the [allowScroll]() property of [dragdropsettings]().

 {% tabs %}
 {% highlight Dart %}